 Technological change in the PCB industry is rapid and continual.
 To satisfy customers' needs for increasingly complex products, PCB manufacturers must continue to develop improved manufacturing processes, provide innovative solutions and invest in new facilities and equipment.
 To the extent we determine that new technologies and equipment are required to remain competitive, the acquisition and implementation of such technologies and equipment are likely to require significant capital investment.
 We expect that we will need to invest large amounts in the next few years to replace or refurbish old equipment and to remain competitive in the market.
-This capital may not be available to us in the future for such purposes and any new manufacturing processes developed by us may not become or remain commercially viable.
-As a result, we may not be able to maintain our current technologies competitive or obsolete.
-Our future process development efforts may not be successful or the emergence of new technologies, industry standards or customer requirements may render our technology, equipment or processes obsolete or uncompetitive.
+This capital may not be available to us in the future for such purposes and any new manufacturing processes developed by us may not become or remain competially viable.
+As a result, we may not be able to maintain our current technological position.
+Furthermore, the PCB industry may in the future encounter competition from new technologies, industry standards or customer requirements may render our technology, equipment or processes obsolete or uncompetitive.